freepress/internet2016/_posts/toolkits/2015-01-03-educate-the-candidates.md

  1. **Determine your next steps.** Promote the photos and video via social media.
 Make plans to ask the same question or a related one at the next event.

 If you need help or have any questions, please feel free to email us at <a href="mailto:info@freepress.net">info@freepress.net</a>.
 We’re happy to help out!

 ***

-## <a name="meet"></a>How to Schedule a Meeting with the Candidates

-**Set Up Your Meeting**

- 1. Reach out to your local campaign office and ask for a meeting to discuss Internet issues.
- 1. Follow up with the office within three days to confirm they got your request.
- 1. Create a list of 5–10 people you can invite to join you at this meeting and email them within five days.
- 1. Confirm your meeting with the office and <a href="mailto:info@freepress.net">tell us it’s happening</a>.
-If needed, send a follow-up request to the office and confirm with us as soon as you’ve got a date.
- 1. Review our [issue briefs](http://internet2016.net/policyplatform/) about free speech, access, choice, privacy and openness.
-Share them with your invitees.

-**Prepare Your Attendees**

-Plan a preparation meeting with your fellow participants.
-This should take place the day before your meeting with the office:

- 1. Ask each person to play a role during the meeting with the candidate’s office.
-Identify a note taker and picture taker.
-Ask someone to print and bring materials to leave behind with the office.
-Ask one person to begin the meeting and introduce the issues at hand.
- 1. Identify a pre-meeting location with your invitees and exchange phone numbers.
- 1. Email your attendees to confirm the date, time and meeting location as well as the roles that everyone signed up for.
-Send this email right after your preparation meeting.

-**Go to the Meeting**

-1. Arrive at the meeting location 15 minutes before your scheduled meeting time.
-Gather with other attendees and enter the meeting together.
-1. Tell your story in the meeting.
-Make sure everyone has enough time to speak.
-Take lots of photos, including a group one of everyone assembled.
-1. After the meeting, ask everyone to share notes, photos and reflections with each other over email. <a href="mailto:info@freepress.net">Share this info with us</a>.
-1. Send a thank-you note to the person you met with and thank your attendees for joining you.

-**After the Meeting**

- 1. Celebrate!
-You just urged a candidate to become a champion for your rights to connect and communicate.
- 1. <a href="mailto:info@freepress.net">Follow up with us</a> if you have any questions.

-***